hyprwm/hyprland-wiki/pages/FAQ/_index.md

 You did the below, unknowingly.

+### My games work poorly, especially proton ones!

+Use `gamescope`, tends to fix any and all issues with wayland/Hyprland.

 ### How do I mirror a screen?

 Mirroring isn't *officially* supported.
 It's technically a bug, but it works.